$L_1$-norm regularized $L_1$-norm best-fit line problem: Introduction

-where $x_i$, $i \in N$ are given points in $\mathbb{R}^m$.
-An optimal vector $v$ determines a line through the origin corresponding to the best-fit subspace.
-For each point $x_i$, the optimal coefficient $\alpha_i^*$ specifies the locations of the projected points $v\alpha_i$ on the line defined by $v^*$.
-The regularization parameter $\lambda>0$ is a LASSO-like penalty \cite{Tibshirani1996RegressionLasso} on the $L_1$-norm of $v$.
-Due to the nature of the $L_1$-norm, some components in $v$ will be shrunk to zero if $\lambda$ is large enough.
-Therefore our proposed method simultaneously generates both a best-fit and sparse line in $m$ dimensions, which makes it suitable for big or high-dimensional data.
+where $x_i$, $i \in N$ are points in $\mathbb{R}^m$.
+An optimal vector $v^*$ determines a line through the origin corresponding to the best-fit subspace.
+For each point $x_i$, the optimal coefficient $\alpha_i^*$ specifies the locations of the projected points $v^*\alpha_i$ on the line defined by $v^*$.
+Due to the nature of the $\ell^1$ norm, some components of $v$ will be reduced to zero if $\lambda$ is large enough.
+Therefore, our proposed method simultaneously generates both a best-fit and a sparse line in $m$ dimensions, which makes it suitable for large or high-dimensional data.
 The method can be extended to the problem of fitting subspaces.
-The problem in \eqref{formulation1} is nonlinear, nonconvex, and non-differentiable.
-Therefore,we adapt the approximation algorithm of \cite{Brooks2017IdentifyingRanking} to the regularized problem. \bigbreak
+The problem in \eqref{formulation1} is non-linear, non-convex, and non-differentiable.
+Therefore, we adapt the approximation algorithm of \cite{Brooks2017IdentifyingRanking} to the regularized problem.

-\subsection{Related Works}
+\section{Related Works}

-Boscovitch outlined an algorithm with complexity $\mathcal{O}{(n^2)}$ for data in two dimensions by evaluating a simple ratio at each point to find a line that best fits the $n$ points in the LAD context in 1760.
-Later in 1887 Edgeworth came up the famous weighted median solution enlightened by Laplace.
-The worst-cast time complexity is $\mathcal{O}{(n\log(n))}$. \cite{Ke2003RobustNorm,Ke2005RobustProgramming} presented alternative minimization algorithm by weighted-median and convex quadratic programming with random initialization. \cite{Brooks2013AAnalysis} described a nonconvex, polynomial time algorithm for finding an L1-norm best-fit hyperplane using LP. \cite{Song2017LowError} propose a polynomial time algorithm to approximate $L_1$-low rank subspace. \cite{brooksaestimating} demonstrate an equivalence between their approach, that of \cite{Tsagkarakis2017OnRank}, and that of \cite{Brooks2017IdentifyingRanking}. \cite{Gillis2018OnApproximation} recently showed that finding an $L_1$-norm best-fit line is NP-hard.
+Subspace fitting using the $\ell^1$ norm has a long history including the work of Boscovitch in the 1760s and Edgeworth and Laplace in the 1880s \cite{bloomfield} on fitting a line in two dimensions. \cite{Ke2003RobustNorm,Ke2005RobustProgramming} present an alternative minimization algorithm using weighted medians and convex quadratic programming with random initialization. \cite{brooks2013pure} describe a polynomial-time algorithm for finding an $\ell^1$-norm best-fit hyperplane using linear programming (LP). \cite{Song2017LowError} propose a polynomial-time algorithm to approximate an $\ell^1$-norm low-rank subspace. \cite{brooks2017estimating} demonstrate an equivalence between their approach, that of \cite{Tsagkarakis2017OnRank}, and that of \cite{Brooks2017IdentifyingRanking}. \cite{gillis2018} recently showed that finding an $\ell^1$-norm best-fit line is NP-hard.
+The best-fit subspace problem is closely related to the low-rank approximation problem.
+There are growing needs for a robust and sparse alternative to PCA, and this has led to an active research area in low-rank approximation.
+In this section, we will describe the general idea of the low-rank approximation and some popular methods for solving the problems.